Production-Grade Ingestion and Cleaning Workflows for Manufacturing Telemetry

 Cleaning operations must be idempotent and bounded by configurable thresholds.
 Any record that fails validation after cleaning should be routed to a secondary quarantine table with attached diagnostic metadata (e.g., rejection_reason: "exceeded_3sigma_deviation"), enabling data engineers to refine detection rules without halting the primary pipeline.

-4. Async Delivery & Idempotent Persistence
+4. Async Delivery & Idempotent Persistence Permalink to this section

 Python’s asyncio framework, combined with connection pooling and chunked payloads, provides a robust foundation for resilient delivery.
 The writer must enforce idempotency using composite keys (asset_id, metric_name, timestamp) and implement retry logic with jitter to prevent thundering herd scenarios during database maintenance or network flaps.